Military Family

 Navigating the complexities of divorce as a military spouse in Texas necessitates consulting with an experienced El Paso military divorce attorney.
 We provide guidance on entitlements, ensure compliance with federal laws, and advocate for a fair settlement considering the unique circumstances involved.

-Other Issues for Military Families in Texas
+Addressing Other Family Law Issues for Military Families in Texas

 A parent’s military service can impact their child support payments, child custody, and visitation rights.
 The US Military holds service members to certain standards to ensure that they sufficiently provide for their dependents, regardless of marital status, but time spent overseas, in combat, or relocating factors into family law decisions.
 If you or your spouse is a military service member facing a difficult family issue, seek representation from a knowledgeable El Paso military family attorney to facilitate a positive approach to your most pressing matters.